russodomenic5-collab/Cyclistic_Case_Study/README.md

 .
 Members ride more steadily throughout the year, though they also peak in summer.

 👉 **Takeaway**: Members are more likely to use Cyclistic as a part of their routine, while casuals treat it as a weekend or free-time activity.
-Seasonal campaigns targeting casuals in summer could increase revenue, while ensuring bike availability during commuting months supports members.
+The time of year also plays a major role in ride popularity amongst both members and casuals, with warmer months being more popular.

 <img width="999" height="799" alt="Cyclistic Rideable Type_ Members vs Casuals" src="https://github.com/user-attachments/assets/1455e15d-db7c-41b7-bc33-a4c93e0eb020" />

-In the visual above, we are able to see a breakdown of the total amount of rides by each rider type (member vs casual) for each rideable type (classic bike, electric bike, electric scooter).
-Along with this, we also have a breakdown of the percentage of riders per rider type and rideable type out of all rides.
-For example, looking at the bar chart, we can see there are **1,395,918 members** who ride **classic bikes**, while in the pie chart, we can see that same group (members who ride classic bikes) make up the largest percent of all riders (37.06%).
+**3. 🚴 Rideable Type Preference (Bar Chart + Pie Chart)**

+This dashboard compares which bike types (classic, electric, scooter) are most popular among members vs casuals.

+.
+Members strongly prefer classic bikes, while casuals are more likely to use electric bikes and scooters.

+.
+Scooters have relatively low usage overall.

+👉 **Takeaway**: Electric bike availability may encourage more casual rides, while members rely on classics for consistency.
+Marketing electric options to tourists could drive casual usage further.

 <img width="999" height="799" alt="How Long Members and Casual Riders Take Cyclistic Rides" src="https://github.com/user-attachments/assets/c74e1c8a-4afa-435a-a439-0766e32b17e6" />